 At the age of 16 Daniel actively sought to exhibit his work.
 He was painting on wood board, old doors, offcuts and anything else he could find to express himself.
 He urged the elderly people in his community to start painting so that he could learn about his people’s history and cultural background.

 Amy Perejuan-Capone is a multidisciplinary artist.
 Her project for the artist fund, Defendo, will involve large-scale sculpture, video and archival research.
 Defendo will investigate the complexities and context of the life and military service of Amy’s grandfather, a RAAF leading aircraftsman, and white-passing Ballardong Nyoongar man.

 Amy graduated with a BA (Fine Art) from Curtin University, Western Australia in 2009 and an Advanced Diploma of Product Design and Innovation at Central Institute of Technology in 2014.
 Her work takes a speculative approach transforming processes and phenomena such as weather, flight, or public services along with personally significant elements such as memory, family, and class into critical ‘what-if’ scenarios.

 Nathan Beard is a multidisciplinary artist.
-His project for the artist fund, Mango Diaspora, will involve complex reproduction of exotic fruits through mould-making.
+His project for the artist fund, Low Yield Fruit, will involve complex reproduction of exotic fruits through mould-making.
 Inspired by complex personal, political and colonial histories, the project will be a new body of work for exhibition, driven by Nathan’s Australian-Thai background.